func-i/Funci_from_OS/_posts/2016-7-7-why-custom-software-development.md

 **Won’t meet your unique needs:**

-On a similar vein of thought, because packaged software is designed to address a generalized problem it doesn’t always have all the features you need and it doesn't always have all of the features you need, and invariably has many that you don't.
-So, while there’s cost save on one end, you can also end up paying for something excess that doesn’t address your needs, which in the long-run could end up costing you even more or require you to change your business processes to match the software.
+Packaged software is designed to address a generalized problem it doesn’t always have all the features you need and it doesn't always have all of the features you need, and invariably has many that you don't.
+So, while there’s cost saved on one end, you can also end up paying for something excess that doesn’t address your needs, which in the long-run could end up costing you even more or require you to change your business processes to match the software.

 **Program and language compatibility:**

-If your company has been around for some time it probably has an already established technical infrastructure, with particular programs and languages set up along with the in-house “know how”.
+For more established companies it probably has an already established technical infrastructure, with particular programs and languages set up along with the in-house “know how”.
 Integrating a custom software might be at odds with your internal capabilities making it very difficult or even near impossible to work with a particular software, or being cause for resource intensive compatibility solutions.

 # **Why custom software development can be the better choice**